 Modern online video is, like the rest of the internet, based on HTTP (HyperText Transfer Protocol).
 Today, streaming video reaches viewers in a method very similar to any website.
 When a viewer clicks play on a video, their computer makes a connection to a server located somewhere in the world.
 That server loads the appropriate video file from storage and then streams it to the viewer using a streaming video protocol like HLS.

 So what is a server, exactly?
 In fact, servers are just computers.
 As the name implies, a server exists to deliver content to visitors, just like a server in a restaurant delivers your meal.
 However, a server doesn’t function like a normal computer.
-Instead, it requires a special configuration and a suite of software, and it has to run 24/7.
+Since the content is not streamed live, it requires a special configuration and a suite of video on demand server software, and it has to run 24/7.
 Therefore, backups and redundancy are essential.
 Otherwise, a failure could take a whole website or swath of sites offline.
 Web servers are the technical backbone of the internet.
 Vast data centers and armies of technicians are at work right now to ensure these systems keep functioning.

 How Does a Video Streaming Server Work?

 Next, let’s review exactly how a video streaming server works.
-Video streaming server software has a few main jobs.
-First, it must ingest a live stream being delivered by an encoder or receive an upload for video-on-demand (VOD) files.
+Video streaming server software has a few main jobs and includes delivery of video on demand as well as as VOD content which was previously streamed.
+First, it must ingest a live stream being delivered by an encoder or receive an upload for video on demand (VOD) files.
 Live streams are often delivered via RTMP.
 The received video files are then stored in a video CMS, and prepared for delivery.
 This requires packaging video files in a different format—usually HLS—and may require transcoding.
-Then the server will deliver these video streams to users as they connect.
+Then the video on demand server software will deliver these video streams to users as they connect.

 As you can see, this is a complex process.
 Ingesting and transcoding video files is also resource-intensive.
 Video streaming servers require large amounts of storage and RAM, as well as fast processors and internet connections.
 Then, imagine scaling this to deliver video to a thousand people, or a hundred thousand, or a million.
 You can begin to appreciate the challenges of running video streaming server software.